Cane Spree: History

-What eventually became known as Cane Spree began as an actual riot on Nassau Street in Princeton, New Jersey where sophomores "provoked by freshmen flaunting their canes" attacked the freshmen, and relieving them of their canes in the process.
+What eventually became known as Cane Spree began as an actual riot on Nassau Street in Princeton, New Jersey where sophomores "provoked by freshmen flaunting their canes" attacked the freshmen, relieving them of their canes in the process.
 Later, Cane Spree (in its modified, non-violent form) became a common form of hazing on campus, ultimately becoming what was considered the "first intramural sport" at the college.
 In 1868, sophomores officially proclaimed a ban on all freshmen, prohibiting them from carrying canes on campus.
 Any freshman found carrying a cane was subject to attack from sophomores, their canes taken in the process.

-The rules of Cane Spree were simple—there were no rules—except for a rule against biting.
+The sole rule of Cane Spree forbade biting.
 Cane Spree was described by Harrington DeGoyler Green as that [...Cane Spree would] "weld the class together and put some spirit in it."
 This was important because class identity and bonding is an important virtue at Princeton University.
-The 1868 Cane Spree inspired a song called "Siege of Canes."
+The 1868 Cane Spree inspired a song called "Siege of Canes".

 Sometime in the 1870s the Princeton University administration attempted to implement controls to minimize the violence, however random attacks continued.
 On September 15, 1870, James McCosh (President of Princeton College) interrupted a brawl between sophomores and freshmen and shouted "Disperse, young men, or the bailiffs will be after you."
 By 1891, Cane Spree was formally abolished, but the class fighting continued informally.
 Between the 1880s and early 1900s as Cane Spree became an officially organized event; prominent newspapers would carry news of the winners, losers as well as details of what privileges the losers must relinquish.
 Throughout the years, it was said that winning a cane in Cane Spree was "the honor of a lifetime".

-Cane Spree was reported in the New York Times, Scribner's Magazine, as well as local and university publications.
+Cane Spree was reported in The New York Times, Scribner's Magazine, as well as local and university publications.

 While it has changed significantly since its origins in the 1860s, Cane Spree is a tradition that endures today, taking place in Princeton's football stadium in early October as a friendly and fun multi-sport battle for supremacy between the freshmen and sophomore classes.